-Referees should also know the details of the SNSW Safe Diving Depth Policy, available on the Swimming NSW website.
+Referees should also know the details of the Safe Diving Depth Policy.

 4.3.
 Referees' Duties and Powers

 The duties and powers of the Referee are set out in Rule SW2.
 To complete the training exercises the candidate MUST know this rule.